Comparisons

 Self-hosted control planes: a middle ground

-Projects like Headscale and NetBird offer self-hosted alternatives that eliminate the vendor dependency.
+Some open-source projects offer self-hosted coordination servers that eliminate the vendor dependency.
 You run the coordination server yourself, so there is no third-party account requirement and no external control over your network.
 However, the architecture still requires a coordination server - it is self-hosted rather than vendor-hosted, but not eliminated.
 The WireGuard transport layer remains the same, and you still manage a centralized piece of infrastructure.
 These sit in between: more sovereign than a vendor-hosted control plane, less decentralized than Shurli’s DHT-based approach.

 How does Shurli differ from other P2P and mesh tools?